Chinese New Year

 Looking for some creative ways to celebrate Chinese New Year?
 We’ve put together some suggestions so you can get crafty and learn about the history of the celebration.

-Each Chinese New Year is symbolised by a different animal of the zodiac and on Monday 8 February 2016 the year of the monkey will begin.
+Each Chinese New Year is symbolised by a different animal of the zodiac and on Friday 16 February 2018 the year of the dog will begin.

 The history of Chinese New Year